cobbdb/jquery-beacons/readme.md

     $ bower install jquery-beacons

+**Note:** This plugin depends on jquery-near-viewport which is listed as a bower dependency.

 -------------
 ## Creating a new beacon
 Beacons are page elements you want to act on when they scroll into view.